thim81/openapi-format-playground/README.md

 # OpenAPI-Format Playground

-OpenAPI-Format Playground is a web-based tool for formatting and sorting OpenAPI documents.
+OpenAPI-Format Playground is a web-based tool for formatting, sorting, filtering, and applying overlays to OpenAPI documents.

 ![openapi-format icon](https://github.com/thim81/openapi-format/raw/main/assets/openapi-format-logo.svg)
 The playground is powered by the [openapi-format](https://www.npmjs.com/package/openapi-format) CLI to provide a user-friendly interface for developers to format & filter a OpenAPI specifications.